-To remove a Memory Stick media from the Memory Stick Duo/PRO Duo media slot
+To remove a Memory Stick media

-- 1 Check that the Memory Stick Duo/PRO Duo media indicator is off. - 2 Push the Memory Stick media in toward the computer.
+- 1 Check that the Media Access indicator light is off. - 2 Push the Memory Stick media in toward the computer.
 The Memory Stick media ejects. - 3 Pull the Memory Stick media out of the slot.